Sanssouci at the time of Frederick William IV

 The need for extensive remodeling of the side wings and the larger issue of the lack of a courtyard made reconstruction and extension necessary.
 Frederick William IV commissioned Ludwig Persius to develop the plans and Ferdinand von Arnim supervised the construction.
 With architectural sensitivity, the design elements which were situated on the north facing front of the building became more prominent.
 As a result of Knobelsdorff's ideas, the front had received a more serious presentational character than the cheerfully playful garden front and with great surety of style, the new and old were connected.

 During the design of the interior of the west wing Rococo style was reintroduced.
-The second period of Rococo was a part of the multi-faceted artistic movement of the mid twenties of the 19th century.
+The second period of Rococo was a part of the multi-faceted artistic movement of the mid 1820s.
 However, it was not only a fashionable trend for Frederick William IV and the palace, but also a revival of the artistic values of Frederick the Great and therefore to this extent only found at Sanssouci.
 Indeed Frederick William IV preferred the Antique, the Renaissance and the Classical architectural styles for the numerous other buildings created during his reign in Potsdam.

 After a serious illness, Frederick William IV died 2 January 1861 in Sanssouci, his "Traumschloss" (dream palace), and was buried nearby.
 His tomb had been built between 1845 and 1848 in the Church of Peace in Sanssouci Park.
 His widow, Elisabeth Ludovika, lived in the palace, somewhat a recluse, during the summer months for another thirteen years and was its last female resident.
 In February 1861 she wrote to her nephew Otto, who at the time was King of Greece:

 I live on quietly, in the place which he loved so, constantly beautified, and where he spent the last part of his life without interruption...the thousand melancholic memories of the happy times and particularly of his final suffering broke my heart.
 Nevertheless I stay.
 One can't flee the pain, it comes with one, and the longing would have driven me back here in any case.

-Elisabeth Ludovika died 14 December 1873 and was buried next to Frederick William IV in the Church of Peace.
+Elisabeth Ludovika died on 14 December 1873 and was buried next to Frederick William IV in the Church of Peace.